 Supplementary Planning Documents (SPDs) and Supplementary Planning Guidance (SPG) provide additional guidance on matters covered by the Local Plan and are material considerations in decision making.

-The aim of this consultation is to gather feedback on what you think the Affordable Housing SPD should include and address.
-Consultation ends 5pm 21 December 2020.
+An initial consultation took place to gather feedback on what the Affordable Housing SPD should include and address.
+Consultation ended 5pm 21 December 2020.
+We are currently considering the comments received.

 The Council recently sought views on the scope, aims and design of the draft template for the residential development briefs.
 The template will be used to prepare development briefs for selected residential sites from adopted and emerging local plans in East Suffolk.